-“Strength training can have huge benefits for runners,” says Tom.
+“Strength training can have huge benefits for runners,” says Evans.
 “For starters, stronger leg muscles can deliver more power when running, while strengthening connective tissues such as your tendons and ligaments can make you less prone to injury.”

 Improving your upper-body strength can also boost your running efficiency.
 “With a stronger core, you'll be able to maintain a stable upper body, minimising side-to-side movement and better hold your form at the end of a race when you begin to tire,” adds Tom.
 “And by developing strength in your arms, you'll improve your arm drive so you can inject more power into your stride.”